The-OpenROAD-Project/OpenROAD/README.md

 openroad
   -help              show help and exit
   -version           show version and exit
-  -no_init           do not read .sta init file -no_splash         do not show the license splash at startup -exit              exit after reading cmd_file cmd_file           source cmd_file
+  -no_init           do not read .openroad init file -no_splash         do not show the license splash at startup -exit              exit after reading cmd_file cmd_file           source cmd_file
 ```

-OpenROAD sources the TCL command file `~/.sta` unless the command
+OpenROAD sources the TCL command file `~/.openroad` unless the command
 line option `-no_init` is specified.

 OpenROAD then sources the command file cmd_file.
 Unless the `-exit`